Updated 17 January 2023 and 15 May 2023.

 2. Health and wellbeing board guidance

 - The guidance on HWBs had not been updated since 2013 and this document aims to bring the guidance up to date in line with the establishment of ICSs.
+It contains a selection of case studies to demonstrate how system partners are working together under the new ICS arrangements.

 - The publication focuses on the role of HWBs in enabling effective system and place-based working and provides clarification about their role within systems.
+It accompanies previously published statutory guidance on JSNAs and JLHWSs.

 - assessing the health and wellbeing needs of their local population